PGSafarik/FXRunner/README.md

 These lines are commented out by default, so remove the leading '#' characters after editing, and then save the file.
 Next, follow the instructions for building and installing the project above as normal.

 ## 3. KNOWN ERRORS AND BUGS
+* 10/10/2020 - Checking multiple run options together will cancel each other out - OPEN

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE